 A new structure of chained single digit locks is discovered and converted to a new technique first time.

 Solution of each step with strategies and techniques used explained.

 - A few words on Sudoku hard puzzles

 - Sudoku very hard level 4 game 3

 - Sudoku basic technique - Row column scan to find single digit candidate for a cell

-- Enumerating digits possible (DSs) for empty cells
+- How digits possible for all empty cells (DSs) enumerated while solving a Sudoku hard puzzle

 - Sudoku strategies for quick solution

-- Solution to Sudoku very hard level 4 game 3 - Sudoku techniques explained
+- Solution to Sudoku very hard level 4 game 3 - Sudoku techniques and steps explained

 To skip the next section on a few words on hard Sudoku puzzles click here.